 In 2011 a group of basketballers reopened The Crags after it had been closed a year earlier.

-Recognised as a best practice example in both asset transfer and social enterprise, The Crags has a disruptive business model that turns customers into volunteers and uses sport to create mental health outcomes.
+Recognised as a best practice example in both asset transfer and social enterprise, The Crags has a disruptive business model that turns customers into volunteers and uses sport to enhance mental wellbeing.

 Movement provides ongoing strategic leadership, including supporting an ambitious project to convert nearby land to social housing.